narikuo/COMP229_Express_Portfolio/readme.md

-# Assignment - Express Portfolio Site
+# Assignment 1 - Express Portfolio Site
 ## COMP229– Web Application Development

 > Student Name: Yi-cheng Kuo

- - Overview: Create my Personal Portfolio Website using ExpressJS and implementing the EJS templating engine.
+ - Overview: Create Personal Portfolio Website using ExpressJS and implementing the EJS templating engine.
- - This site must be hosted live on a cloud service such as Microsoft Azure, ***Heroku***, or Digital Ocean.
+ - This site be hosted live on a cloud service such as ***Heroku***.

-This Express site must include the pages from my Personal Portfolio 5 pages:
+This Express site include the pages from my Personal Portfolio 5 pages:

 - **Home** page,
 - **About Me** page,